mounty1/name-sorter/README.md

 ## The Other Solution

 Just for something different, I implemented the solution in Haskell as well.
-The comparative brevity is remarkable: just thirteen lines of source
+The comparative brevity is remarkable: just thirteen lines of source.
+Although I've used a fair amount of higher-order programming, I resisted the urge to use [Pointfree](https://pointfree.io) programming throughout, as the solution is supposed to be realistic rather than a show-case for over-cleverness.